pingcap/docs/sql-statements/sql-statement-flashback-to-timestamp.md

 # FLASHBACK CLUSTER

 TiDB v6.4.0 introduces the `FLASHBACK CLUSTER TO TIMESTAMP` syntax.
 You can use it to restore a cluster to a specific point in time.
-When specifying the timestamp, you can set a datetime value or use a time function.
-The format of datetime is like "2016-10-08 16:45:26.999", with millisecond as the minimum time unit, but in most cases, the time unit of second is enough for specifying a datetime, such as "2016-10-08 16:45:26".
+When specifying the timestamp, you can either set a datetime value or use a time function.
+The format of datetime is like "2016-10-08 16:45:26.999", with millisecond as the minimum time unit, but in most cases, specifying the timestamp with second as the time unit is sufficient, such as "2016-10-08 16:45:26".

 Starting from v6.5.6, TiDB introduces the `FLASHBACK CLUSTER TO TSO` syntax.
-With this syntax, you can use [TSO](/tso.md) to specify a more accurate recovery point in time, which brings more flexibility in data recovery.
+This syntax enables you to use [TSO](/tso.md) to specify a more precise recovery point in time, thereby enhancing flexibility in data recovery.

 <CustomContent platform="tidb-cloud">